1881 United States Senate special elections in New York: Aftermath

 Lapham and Miller took their seats on October 11, 1881, and served single terms.
 Lapham remained in office until March 3, 1885; Miller until March 3, 1887.

-Conkling's political career effectively ended after this episode, the second longest deadlock in New York State legislative history.
+Conkling's political career effectively ended after this episode, the longest deadlock in New York State legislative history until 1911.

 Platt returned to the U.S. Senate in 1897, and served two terms until 1909.